xamarin/XamarinComponents/XPlat/Mono.Posix/README.md

 Just run `make`.

-The Makefile will fetch all of the Posix Helpers from [Jenkins Mono builds,][4] fetch the [Mono.Posix code][5] from the Mono Github repository, build a netstandard 2.0 targeted version of Mono.Posix.dll using a docker image containing the [latest nightly build of .Net Core 2.0,][6] and pack the Mono.Posix.Core NuGet.
+The Makefile will fetch all of the Posix Helpers from [Jenkins Mono builds,][4] fetch the [Mono.Posix code][5] from the Mono Github repository, build a netstandard 2.0 targeted version of Mono.Posix.dll using a docker image containing a [build of .Net Core 2.0,][6] and pack the Mono.Posix.Core NuGet.
 The resulting NuGet package will be created in the build directory.

 Todo Items
 -----------------------

- - When .Net Core 2.0 is released we can stop using Docker and install .Net Core 2.0 on a build bot
+ - Nothing for the moment

 [1]: http://stackoverflow.com/a/10265766
 [2]: https://www.docker.com/